 AAA Editor Notes

 Fantastic Caverns has a varied history, beginning with its exploration by 12 women in 1867.
-As a speakeasy in the 1920s the cave was outfitted with a dance floor, gambling tables and a bar.
-It also served as a meeting place in the 1930s and as a country music theater in the 1960s and early 1970s.
+The cave was equipped with a dance floor, gambling tables and a bar in the 1920s to function as a speakeasy.
+It served as a meeting place in the 1930s and was the site of a country music theater in the 1960s and early '70s.

 Guided tours are available.